 Here, we’ve picked a tricky project, as we’ve added a vibrant sunset to a scene taken on an overcast day.
-Making the two shots work together requires some significant changes to contrast and colour, but the end result boosts the emotional appeal and takes the image in a different direction.
+Making the two shots work together requires some significant changes to contrast and color, but the end result boosts the emotional appeal and takes the image in a different direction.

 Try it with our start images which you can download from the link provided below.
-After you've followed all the steps you'll be ready to check your own shots with lacklustre skies, and see how you could transform them.
+After you've followed all the steps you'll be ready to check your own shots with lackluster skies, and see how you could transform them.

 Step by step: Change your outlook(opens in new tab)